gbmhunter/AutoElectricBlanket/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.0.0.1  2013/11/07 Added installation info about the Android app to the README. v1.0.0.0  2013/11/07 Code released as v1.0.0.0. v0.9.4.0  2013/11/07 Changed index.html URL so that it loads when going to root web site address.
+v1.0.1.0  2013/11/09 Changed the port from 8000 to 8001 as 8000 was being used by a 'USB server' on the Orcon router.
+Updated both the web app and the Android app with this change.
+Added the command 'sudo ifup wlan0' to the startup script, as this fixed issues with getting a static IP on the RaspberryPi (after configuring etc/network/interfaces with the required information). v1.0.0.1  2013/11/07 Added installation info about the Android app to the README. v1.0.0.0  2013/11/07 Code released as v1.0.0.0. v0.9.4.0  2013/11/07 Changed index.html URL so that it loads when going to root web site address.
 Fixed Android app URL so it points to the DynamicDNS URL.